Changissnz/selfinterest/README.md

 does grow a symbiotic binding to the motives of self-interest, how self-interest becomes a force not to reach potential or to freely express, on the penalty of financial loss or defamation of reputation.
-And these penalties do not even directly invoke the axiom of natural law, instead somewhere along the way after facing these penalties, the lucky coincidences from the axiom's occurrence are not there, quite the contrary to be honest.
+And these penalties do not even directly invoke the axiom of natural law greater than the immediate single consequence of the penalty, instead somewhere along the way after facing these penalties, the lucky coincidences from the axiom's occurrence are not there, quite the contrary to be honest.
 The nearness to or a possession of a physical resource deprived, perception by the public encouraged to take up means through instantiating select axioms for physical impact, et cetera.
 A terse translation of transcendentalism's spirit is that the artificial axiom really has no meaning if not accepted, and why should the